What Are Eustachian Tubes and Plugged Ears?

 Our body often removes the blockage from a eustachian tube and opens a closed one without any extra help, given enough time.
 There are things that can be done to open the tube quickly, however.
 Yawning, swallowing, chewing gum, or sucking on a candy can open closed tubes.
 Taking a deep breath and then exhaling while keeping the mouth closed and pinching the nostrils may also work.
 The tubes often open with a popping sound.

 If more help is needed to solve a eustachian tube problem, decongestants can relieve swelling and antihistamines can reduce allergic responses.
 If a person discovers that they have to repeatedly or continuously uses these medications, they should visit a doctor.
 Sometimes doctors prescribe corticosteroids to reduce inflammation or antibiotics to treat infections.
 They can also offer other treatments to solve ear problems and prevent more serious conditions from developing.

 Seek Medical Attention When Necessary

-A doctor should also be visited when children are showing signs that their ears are uncomfortable or if there is any indication that they have a hearing problem.
+Two additional situations in which a doctor should be visited are when a child is showing signs that their ears are uncomfortable and when there is any indication that they have a hearing problem.
 In very young children who can't indicate exactly where their pain is coming from, any symptoms of general discomfort or unusual behavior require a doctor's visit.

 This content is accurate and true to the best of the author’s knowledge and does not substitute for diagnosis, prognosis, treatment, prescription, and/or dietary advice from a licensed health professional.
 Drugs, supplements, and natural remedies may have dangerous side effects.
 If pregnant or nursing, consult with a qualified provider on an individual basis.
 Seek immediate help if you are experiencing a medical emergency.